The One True God is Merciful

 A question of mercy

-John 8 is about the woman caught in adultery.
+John chapter eight is about a woman caught in adultery.
 Read John 8:1-11.
 Would you have picked up a stone and thrown it at her?
+The punishment for adultery was stoning.
 Or would you have given her mercy?
 Jesus gave her mercy.
 Jesus was probably writing the sins of everyone around Him in the sand, to remind them that they are sinners too.
 We need to keep in mind we are sinners, needing mercy and forgiveness.
 This thought helps me to give mercy to others.
 How about you?

 back to home